 The Evening Party

-As with the earlier reception, this is a time when I need to blend in and be unobtrusive, while I record the early part of the evening up until the first dance.
+As with the earlier part of the day I continue to blend in and be unobtrusive, while I record the early part of the evening up until the first dance.

 Typically, this part of the day presents the technical challenge of photography in low light.
 But your memories would not be complete without pictures of your first dance and, luckily for you, I love the technical aspects of my craft just as much as I love weddings.